vehicle-lang/vehicle/docs-source/verification.rst

 - The file paths of the networks and datasets provided to the original :code:`verify` command along with a hash of the contents of each file.

-The :code:`check` command can then be run to use the proof cache to check the status of the specification as follows:
+The :code:`validate` command can then be run to use the proof cache to check the status of the specification as follows:

 .. code-block:: bash

-   vehicle check \
+   vehicle validate \
     --proofCache /my/project/spec.vclp

 Vehicle will read the proof cache, and use its contents to find and rehash the networks and datasets that were used during the original verification of the specification.
-If the new hashes match those stored in the proof cache then the check passes, otherwise the check command will exit with an error.
+If the new hashes match those stored in the proof cache then the check passes, otherwise the ``validate`` command will exit with an error.

 .. note::

-    For obvious reasons, moving or renaming any of the networks or datasets will result in the :code:`check` command failing.
+    For obvious reasons, moving or renaming any of the networks or datasets will result in the ``validate`` command failing.

 Limitations of verification
 ---------------------------